 PSYC 307 Statistics in Psychology III 3 credits

 This course covers advanced topics in statistics such as forms of covariate analysis, regression modeling, and estimating effect sizes using SPSS.
 Additional emphasis is on the best ways to present inferential statistical analyses in presentations and publications.
 The course includes a service learning component.
 Prerequisites: PSYC 207 or MATH 282 or permission of the instructor.

-PSYC 308 Writing Papers in Psychology 2 Credits
+PSYC 308 Writing Papers in Psychology 2 credits

 This course prepares students to write a major research paper, adhering to APA guidelines.
 Students will learn to use appropriate references by writing an annotated bibliography.
-Using this as a starting point, students will then write an APA style research paper, including (at a minimum) an introductory literature review, a method section detailing the proposed design and procedures for gathering emperical data, and a reference list.
+Using this as a starting point, students will then write an APA style research paper, including (at a minimum) an introductory literature review, a method section detailing the proposed design and procedures for gathering empirical data, and a reference list.
 Prerequisites: A minimum of two classes in psychology, including PSYC 100; at least sophomore standing.

 PSYC 311 Experimental: Cognitive 4 credits

 This course gives students experience, at the intermediate level, with the research process in psychology.
 Students will engage in experimental work in the areas of perception, cognition, and social processes.
 Some familiarity with computers is desirable.
 Prerequisites: PSYC 100.

 PSYC 312 Experimental: Learning 4 credits

 This course is similar in objective to PSYC 311, but covers the areas of learning and motivation.
 PSYC 312 may be taken before PSYC 311.
 Prerequisites: PSYC 100, 205.

 This course is an exploration of the biological basis of behavior through experimental work.
 Focus is on the nervous and endocrine systems and on their respective roles in the production of normal and abnormal behaviors.
 This course includes a laboratory component.
 Prerequisites: PSYC 100.